Gateway Authentication

 }'OAuth 2.1 (MCP OAuth)

-almyty implements a full OAuth 2.1 authorization server per the MCP specification (opens in a new tab), supporting:
+almyty implements a full OAuth 2.1 authorization server per the MCP specification:

-- Authorization Code flow with PKCE (S256 required)
+- Authorization Code flow with PKCE (S256 mandatory)

 - Dynamic Client Registration (RFC 7591)